 New Jersey law puts inheritors into different groups, based on their family relationship to the deceased person.

-Class A beneficiaries are exempt from the inheritance tax.
-They includes the deceased person’s:
+Class A beneficiaries are exempt from the inheritance tax; they pay no inheritance tax.
+This group includes the deceased person's:

 Class B was deleted when New Jersey law changed.

-The first $25,000 of property inherited by someone in Class C is not taxed.
-On amounts exceeding $25,000, the tax rates are:
+Class C beneficiaries pay inheritance tax on amounts over $25,000.
+(The first $25,000 of property inherited by someone in Class C is not taxed.)
+This group includes the deceased person's:

-Class D includes everyone else.
-There is no special exemption amount, and the applicable tax rates are:
+Class D includes everyone who doesn't fall into Class A, C, or E. There is no special exemption amount, and the applicable tax rates are:

-Class E includes the State of New Jersey or any of its political subdivisions for public or charitable purposes, an educational institution, church, hospital, orphan asylum, public library, and some other nonprofit agencies.
-These beneficiaries are exempt from inheritance tax.
+Class E beneficiaries are exempt from inheritance tax.
+This group includes the State of New Jersey or any of its political subdivisions for public or charitable purposes, educational institutions, churches, hospitals, public libraries, and most 501(c)(3) charities.

-Other tax exemptions apply to all beneficiaries, in every legal classification.
+Other inheritance tax exemptions exist, regardless of the inheritor's classification.
 The New Jersey inheritance tax is not collected on:

-If you make gifts in the three years before your death, those gifts are also subject to New Jersey inheritance tax, unless the recipients are exempt under the rules discussed above.
+If you make gifts that are a "material part" of your estate in the three years before your death, those gifts are also subject to New Jersey inheritance tax, unless the recipients are exempt under the rules discussed above.
 They aren't taxed, however, if it can be proved that you didn't give away the money or property "in contemplation of death."
+(N.J.
+Rev. Stat. § 54-34-1.)
+These rules are meant to prevent you from avoiding the inheritance tax by giving away large amounts of property just before you die.

 It's the job of the personal representative (executor or administrator) of the estate to file an inheritance tax return.
 Only one return needs to be filed, even if several people owe inheritance tax.

-Certain property can’t be transferred out of the estate until the inheritance tax is paid and the state issues a tax waiver.
-If no tax is due, someone who is a Class A beneficiary can file a “Request for Real Property Tax Waiver.”
-If the waiver is granted, an inheritance tax return doesn’t have to be filed.
+Certain property can't be transferred out of the estate until the inheritance tax is paid and the state issues a tax waiver.
+If no tax is due, someone who is a Class A beneficiary can file an Affidavit for Real Property Tax Waiver.
+If the waiver is granted, an inheritance tax return doesn't have to be filed.